Jinlong-He/fml/README.md

 # Welcome to fml!
-fml is a C++ template library for fomal method: automaton, logic.
+fml is a C++ template library for fomal method: automaton, regular expression, logic.
 ---
 # Overview
 The fml includes: